OZI-Project/docs/api/spec.rst

    .. versionadded:: 0.2

-   .. card:: Must trigger releases in a discrete CI step.
+   .. card:: Must trigger releases in a discrete CI :term:`release step`.

 .. card:: See also
    :class-card: seealso